pennyw1ze/NotesMasterECS/AI&ML/LectureNotes.md

 Action: pick-up(b1),$S_0$;

-$\Sigma$ Set of constraints, foundational axioms of Situational Calculus Analis Tesseractes del Duxis.
+$\Sigma$ Set of constraints, foundational axioms of Situational Calculus.
-Gogogò go gogogò go ...

 We have a tree of state.

 Fluents are predicates whos values can change from situations to situations.